Joia Rara

-Joia Rara ([ˈʒɔjjɐ ˈʁaɾɐ], English: officially Precious Pearl; literally Rare Jewel, figuratively Unique Grace) is a Brazilian telenovela produced and broadcast by TV Globo originally ran from 16 September 2013 to 4 April 2014.
+Joia Rara ([ˈʒɔjjɐ ˈʁaɾɐ], English: officially Precious Pearl; literally Rare Jewel, figuratively Unique Grace) is a Brazilian telenovela produced and broadcast by TV Globo from 16 September, 2013 to 4 April, 2014.

+Written by Duca Rachid and Thelma Guedes.
+Directed by Amora Mautner.
+Starring Bruno Gagliasso, Bianca Bin, Carmo Dalla Vecchia, Mel Maia, José de Abreu, Carolina Dieckmann, Domingos Montagner, Nathália Dill.

-In November 2014, Joia Rara was prized as Best telenovela in the 42nd International Emmy Awards.
+In 2014, the show won the International Emmy Award for Best Telenovela at the 42nd International Emmy Awards.

 Plot

 In 1934, two supposed brothers survived an avalanche in the Himalayas: the millionaire Franz Hauser (Bruno Gagliasso), who is saved by Buddhist monks, and Manfred (Carmo Dalla Vecchia), rescued by a team of climbers.
 Manfred returns to Brazil with a terrible secret: he sabotaged Franz’s equipment in order to take his place in the family business.
 After an exhaustive search, Ernest Hauser gives his son up for dead and appoints his bastard son as the director of the Hauser Group.

 In the monastery, Franz becomes close friends with the spiritual leader Ananda (Nelson Xavier) and before his return home, the monk promises him that they will meet again in the future.
 Franz's family is thrilled with his return but Manfred, with his plans thwarted, begins scheming again to eliminate Franz once and for all.

 Through a twist of fate, Franz meets the worker Amélia (Bianca Bin), a former girlfriend of one of the climbers who went with Franz and Manfred on the expedition.
 The two fall in love and, despite family opposition and Manfred's schemes, they stay together and have a daughter, Perola (meaning "Pearl", a very common name in Brazil; played by Mel Maia).
 Framed in a plot, Amélia is sentenced to jail and so, the child ends up in the custody of her paternal family.

 With the death of the monk Ananda, his disciples set out to look for the person who they believe is to be his reincarnation.
 All signs point to Perola, and upon receiving the news, she is eager to begin her studies at the monastery.
 It is she who will solve the issues that have been preventing her parents' union.